rundsk/dsk/README.md

 │   │   ├── api.md              <- document
 │   │   ├── exploration.sketch  <- asset
 │   │   ├── meta.yml            <- meta data file
-│   │   ├── readme.md           <- document
+│   │   ├── explain.md          <- document
 │   │   └── unmask.svg          <- asset
 ```

+_Note_: Directories beginning with an underscore (`-`), `x-` and `x_` or a dot (`.`) are ignored.

 ### Documenting Design Aspects

 Aspects are documented by adding
 [Markdown](https://guides.github.com/features/mastering-markdown/) formatted
 documentation files to their directory.
 A `readme.md` file, may describe
 an aspect or give clues how to use a certain component.
-Please note that
-`readme.md` is in no ways treated specially by dsk, but is usually displayed by
-GitHub as the primary document in the web interface.
 You can split documentation
 over several files when you like to.
 We usually use `api.md`, `explain.md` or
 `comments.md`.

+_Note_: `readme.md` is in no ways treated specially by dsk, but is usually displayed by
+GitHub as the primary document in the web interface.

-_Note_: If you prefer plain HTML documents over Markdown, these are
+_Another note_: If you prefer plain HTML documents over Markdown, these are
 supported too.
 For this use `.html` instead of `.md` as the file
 extension.